aemann2/pizza_box/README.md

 ## Background:

 This was my first real webpage that I thought looked somewhat professional.
-It's not perfect -- for example, I hadn't yet learned SASS and didn't even know what BEM was when I made it, so the CSS is much too verbose and there are too many wayward classes and inefficiencies of that kind.
-But I like the styling, and I think it's just funny.
+It's far from perfect -- for example, I hadn't yet learned SASS and didn't even know what BEM was when I made this, so the CSS is very overstyled and there are too many wayward classes and inefficiencies of that kind.
+But I like the overall styling, and I think it's just funny.
 I'm choosing to leave some of the rough edges so I can look back one day when I'm a few years into my career and see where I was at with this project.

 ## Technology: